China–United Arab Emirates relations: Belt and Road initiative

 China and the UAE signed $3.4 billion worth of deals as part of China's Belt and Road Initiative.
 The initiative aims to use the Port of Jebel Ali to ship Chinese products to the world using the UAE's position as both sea and land trading hub.
 Dubai's Rashid Al Maktoum Solar Park is intended as a flagship BRI renewable project in the Middle East.

 Immigration

 There are over 180,000 people of Chinese origin living in the UAE.

-Political relations
+Sovereignty issues

 The United Arab Emirates follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 The UAE also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.

 In July 2019, UN ambassadors of 37 countries, including UAE, Qatar, Bahrain and Saudi Arabia, signed a joint letter to the UNHRC defending China's treatment of Uyghurs in the Xinjiang region.

 In June 2020, UAE was one of 53 countries that backed the Hong Kong national security law at the United Nations.